Alipoustdouzan/SQLMigrationByQuery/README.md

 C#
 ```
-bool blnMigrationResult= SQLMigrationByQuery.clsMigration.getApplyMigration(strConnectionString, "Migration-");
+bool blnMigrationResult= SQLMigrationByQuery.clsMigration.getApplyMigration(strConnectionString, "YourProjectName", "Migration-");
 ```
 VB
 ```
-Dim blnMigrationResult as boolean = SQLMigrationByQuery.clsMigration.getApplyMigration(strConnectionString, "Migration-")
+Dim blnMigrationResult as boolean = SQLMigrationByQuery.clsMigration.getApplyMigration(strConnectionString, "YourProjectName", "Migration-")
 ```
-If this fuction TRUE it means all query all execute successfully.
+If this fuction return TRUE it means all query all execute successfully.

 You can check the migration result in database by below query
 ```